 What to Pack for Quito: Pack for Quito as you would for any cool weather destination.
 We also recommend plenty of active wear and sun protection.
 Be sure to check out our Ultimate Travel Packing List for all our packing tips and travel gear ideas.
 Fun fact: we wrote that post while in Quito.

 Best Things to Do In Quito?

 We hope this Quito travel guide has helped to show all of our favorite things to do in Ecuador's capital.
 If you've used this guide to help plan a trip to Quito, please let us know in the comments, as we always love to hear from people who may have stumbled across our posts.
-Also, if you've been to Quito and have your own favorite place, let us know so we can check it out next time.
+Or if you have any questions as you plan a trip to Quito, feel free to ask and we'll try to answer.
+Finally, if you've been to Quito and have your own favorite thing to do in Quito, let us know so we can check it out next time.
 And there will be a next time - Quito is way to fun for us not to return!